harshdepal/2048/README.md

-2048 game recreated using pygame
+2048 game recreated using pygame.
-Run main.py to start the game
+Run main.py to start the game.
-Use arrow keys to move around tiles
+Use arrow keys to move around tiles.